Planning and approvals

 Legislation in Queensland aims to improve clarity and simplify decision-making through consistent use of the wetland definition and, provision of comprehensive wetland mapping and management tools.
 The different mechanisms recognise different levels of environmental risk and implement legislation provisions accordingly.

 For example, the requirement to develop an environmental impact statement (EIS) for a large resource project involving public notification is an example of a mechanism that assesses environmental risk and potential impacts on wetland values.
 By contrast, a landholder wishing to undertake a routine activity that complies with a code of practice may not require an approval if the activity poses a low level of environmental risk.

-The Environmental Protection Act 1994 allows for development while ensuring that the ecological processes on which life depends are maintained.
-It also defines environmental values and environmental harm, while stating a general environmental duty where all persons must not carry out any activity that causes, or is likely to cause, environmental harm unless the person takes all reasonable and practicable measures to prevent or minimise the harm.
+The Environmental Protection Act 1994 aims to protect Queensland’s environment while allowing for development that improves the total quality of life, both now and in the future, in a way that maintains the ecological processes on which life depends.
+It also defines environmental values and environmental harm and states while stating a general environmental duty where all persons must not carry out any activity that causes, or is likely to cause, environmental harm unless the person takes all reasonable and practicable measures to prevent or minimise the harm.
 Consideration of ecologically sustainable development principles is established in environmental licensing and a number of other legislative frameworks.

 While every care is taken to ensure the accuracy of this product, the Queensland Government and Australian Government make no representations or warranties about its accuracy, reliability, completeness or suitability for any particular purpose and disclaim all responsibility and all liability (including without limitation, liability in negligence) for all expenses, losses, damages (including indirect or consequential damage) and costs which might be incurred as a consequence of reliance on the product, or as a result of the product being inaccurate or incomplete in any way and for any reason.